Reading List

 Goodbye, Eastern Europe (Jacob Mikanowski)

 Goodbye, Eastern Europe is a masterful narrative about a place that has survived being forgotten.
-Beginning with long-lost accounts of early pagan life, Mikanowski offers a kaleidoscopic tour of the various peoples who made Eastern Europe their home over the centuries.
+Mikanowski offers a kaleidoscopic tour of the various peoples who made Eastern Europe their home.

 Dopamine Nation: Finding Balance in the Age of Indulgence (Anna Lembke)

-In Dopamine Nation, Dr. Anna Lembke, psychiatrist and author, explores new scientific discoveries that explain why the relentless pursuit of pleasure leads to pain, and what to do about it.
-Lembke illustrates how finding contentment and connectedness means keeping dopamine in check.
+Dr. Anna Lembke, psychiatrist and author, explores new scientific discoveries that explain why the relentless pursuit of pleasure leads to pain, and what to do about it.